uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-return-crystallisation.html.md

 *	additional information (currently provided on the SA101)
 *	any income from partnerships
 *	any income from trusts
 *	any Foreign income

+Note:

-Note: Any information currently provided via the existing Self Assessment process if a customer needs to report information to HMRC that is not yet supported under MTD, they will need to complete a Self Assessment tax return.
+Information currently provided through the existing Self Assessment process: if a customer needs to report information to HMRC that is not yet supported under MTD or your software, they will need to complete a Self Assessment tax return.
+Any information they have provided through MTD will not be considered and they will have to submit everything through the existing HMRC Self Assessment service.

 ## Crystallisation